Miguel22247/printf/README.md

 # printf project
-made it by Jorge Tuset and Miguel Pacheco
+Made it by Jorge Tuset and Miguel Pacheco